magaramol/Data-Science-Projects/Data Science Exploratory Data Analysis (EDA) Projects/README.md

 ## Projects

-1. [Retail Data Insights](./Retail%20Data%20Insights.ipynb): Analyzing customer purchase history to understand behavior patterns and sales trends.
+1. **Retail Data Insights**: Analyzing customer purchase history to understand behavior patterns and sales trends.
+To access the Jupyter notebook for this project, please navigate into the `Retail Data Insights` folder.

-2. [Climate Data Analysis with NetCDF Format](./Climate%20Data%20Analysis%20with%20NetCDF%20Format.ipynb): Analyzing climate data stored in NetCDF format to understand climate patterns and changes.
+2. **Climate Data Analysis with NetCDF Format**: Analyzing climate data stored in NetCDF format to understand climate patterns and changes.
+To access the Jupyter notebook for this project, please navigate into the `Climate Data Analysis with NetCDF Format` folder.

-3. [Telecom Churn Analysis](./Telecom%20Churn%20Analysis.ipynb): Analyzing factors contributing to customer churn in the telecom industry.
+3. **Telecom Churn Analysis**: Analyzing factors contributing to customer churn in the telecom industry.
+To access the Jupyter notebook for this project, please navigate into the `Telecom Churn Analysis` folder.

-4. [Kaggle Survey Exploration](./Kaggle%20Survey%20Exploration.ipynb): Exploring the Kaggle survey dataset to understand trends in the data science and machine learning community.
+4. **Kaggle Survey Exploration**: Exploring the Kaggle survey dataset to understand trends in the data science and machine learning community.
+To access the Jupyter notebook for this project, please navigate into the `Kaggle Survey Exploration` folder.

 ## Usage